jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

     - source code vulns are caused by design or implementation flaws
     - **design flaw**: if dev did everything correctly, there would still be a vulnerability
     - **implementation flaw**: dev incorrectly implemented part of a good design
-  - the OWASP top 10 vulnerabilities for 2024:
+  - the OWASP top 10 vulnerabilities ([2025 edition](https://owasp.org/Top10/2025/)):
     - Broken access control
+    - Security misconfiguration
+    - Software supply chain failures
     - Cryptographic failures
     - Injection
     - Insecure design
-    - Security misconfiguration
-    - Vulnerable and outdated components
-    - Identification and authentication failures
+    - Authentication failures
-    - Software and data integrity failures
+    - Software or data integrity failures
-    - Security logging and monitoring failures
+    - Security logging and alerting failures
-    - Server Side Request Forgery (SSRF)
+    - Mishandling of exceptional conditions

 - 8.5.2 Security of Application Programming Interfaces (APIs)
   - **Application Programming Interface (API)**: specifies the manner in which a software component interacts with other components
-    - API's reduce the effort of providing secure component interactions by providing easy implementation for security controls
+    - APIs reduce the effort of providing secure component interactions by providing easy implementation for security controls
-    - API's reduce code maintenance by encouraging software reuse, and keeping the location of changes in one place
+    - APIs reduce code maintenance by encouraging software reuse, and keeping the location of changes in one place
     - **Parameter validation**: ensuring that any API parameter is checked against being malformed, invalid, or malicious helps ensure API secure use; validation confirms that the parameter values being received by an app are within defined limits before they are processed by the system

 - 8.5.3 Security coding practices